 - What evidence do I have to prove that I’ll feel better/less tired/more prepared later down the line?

-Still not sure you’re making a procrastinating?
+Still not sure you’re procrastinating?
 Test, don’t accept.

 If, after asking yourself these questions you’re still in two minds, it’s time to test.